coding-0418/Job-Hunter-Agent/docs/architecture.md

 ## Overview

-The Job Agent is a monolithic Next.js application using the App Router.
+The Jobify is a monolithic Next.js application using the App Router.
 It leverages Server Actions for backend logic, eliminating the need for a separate API layer for most features.

 ## Components